 Vermouth is fortified wine that has been infused with a secret blend of herbs and spices.
 Every vermouth uses different botanicals to make each vermouth a unique flavor experience.
 Sweet vermouth includes the addition of caramel, which both sweetens and colors the wine.

-Vermouth is delicious on its own as an apéritif, or on the rocks with a splash of seltzer.
+Vermouth is delicious on its own as an apéritif, or as a spritz on the rocks with a splash of seltzer.
 Vermouth is also a classic ingredient in many cocktails, such as the manhattan, the martini, and the negroni.
 You can also use vermouth in cooking in the place of wine for sauces, braises, and stews.
 Check out our recipes page for ideas.

 Vermouth should be kept dark, cold, and sealed because light, heat, and oxygen will cause the delicate flavors to disappear over time.
 The easiest way to do this is to keep vermouth corked and in the fridge.
 You can also use wine preservers, such as vacuum tops or argon gas to keep vermouth fresh even longer.